andrewjahn/AndysBrainBook/docs/FrequentlyAskedQuestions/FrequentlyAskedQuestions.rst

 ::

-  flirt -in mask.nii.gz -ref stats.nii.gz -out mask_RS.nii.gz
+  flirt -in mask.nii.gz -ref stats.nii.gz -out mask_RS.nii.gz -applyxfm

 And you would then be able to use an ROI extraction command, such as 3dmaskave or fslstats, to extract data from the mask.